 Financial aid awards are based on full-time enrollment during fall and spring semesters.
 Financial aid awards are estimated, and may be adjusted at any time upon review of student's eligibility and enrollment status.

-Students awarded the Faculty Scholars and/or Dean's Merit scholarship can have it renewed for future semesters as long as they are enrolled in JD classes, and remain in the top third of their class at the end of the academic year.
-If the percentage of students receiving a Dean's Merit Scholarship is greater than one-third of the class, the renewal point will be the same percentage as those receiving the Dean's Merit Scholarship.
+Students awarded the Faculty Scholars and/or Dean's Merit scholarship can have it renewed for future semesters as long as they are enrolled in JD classes, and remain in the top half of their class at the end of the academic year.
+If the percentage of students receiving a Dean's Merit Scholarship is greater than one-half of the class, the renewal point will be the same percentage as those receiving the Dean's Merit Scholarship.

 The Dean's Excellence Scholarship is renewable for returning students as long as they remain in good academic standing.

 The President's Scholarship is renewable for returning students enrolled in JD classes as long as they submit a letter from an elder or minister at a local Church of Christ congregation annually.

 Students awarded a Federal Direct Unsubsidized Stafford, Graduate PLUS or a Private/Alternative loan must complete the on-line loan application process.